Terms & Conditions

 "Charges" means the following amounts:

-(a) the amounts specified in Section 7 of the Statement of Work;
+a) the amounts specified in the Statement of Work;

-"Client" means the person or entity identified as such in Section 1 of the Statement of Work;
+"Client" means the person or entity identified as such in the Contract Details;

-"Client Materials" means all works and materials supplied by or on behalf of the Client to the Provider for incorporation into the Deliverables or for some other use in connection with the Services;
+"Client Materials" means all documents, information, items and materials supplied by or on behalf of the Client to Continuity for incorporation into the Deliverables or for some other use in connection with the Services;

-"Client Personal Data" means any Personal Data that is processed by the Provider on behalf of the Client in relation to the Contract, but excluding data with respect to which the Provider is a data controller;
+"Client Personal Data" means any Personal Data that is processed by Continuity on behalf of the Client in relation to the Contract, but excluding data with respect to which Continuity is a data controller;

-"Client Websites" means any website or websites of the Client in respect of which the Services are provided or in respect of which the Provider has an obligation to provide the Services; "Confidential Information" means the Provider Confidential Information and the Client Confidential Information;
+"Client Websites" means any website or websites of the Client in respect of which the Services are provided or in respect of which Continuity has an obligation to provide the Services;

-"Consultancy Services" means the consultancy services specified in Section 3 of the Statement of Work;
+"Consultancy Services" means the consultancy services specified in the Statement of Work;

-"Deliverables" means those deliverables specified in Section 4 of the Statement of Work that the Provider has agreed to deliver to the Client under these Terms and Conditions;
+"Deliverables" means those deliverables specified in the Statement of Work that Continuity has agreed to deliver to the Client under the Contract;

 "Effective Date" means the date of execution of the Contract;